forminator/react-wire/README.md

 }
 ```

-Same as above, but use `useWireState` instead of `useState`, right now `FancyInput` is uncontrolled.
-Now, if you need to make it controllable, you should pass an up-link wire.
+Right now `FancyInput` is uncontrolled.
+If you need to make it controllable, you should pass an up-link wire.

 ```diff
 function FancyInput(props) {